David Clevenger President

 That experience had a profound impact on Jim and served as the motivation for Jim to pledge to assist Kid’s Wish Network in carrying out their mission following Melissa’s death.

 Jim worked for 30 years in the hospitality industry.
 He worked with companies including Walgreens and McDonald’s.
-During his tenure he oversaw the building and grand opening of multiple locations and received numerous awards.
+During his tenure he oversaw the building and grand opening of multiple locations and received numerous rewards.

 In 2007, life took another turn when Jim was diagnosed with Parkinson’s disease.
 The effects of the disease are heightened when subjected to stressful situations.
 Therefore, the family took this opportunity to re-evaluate roles and to make the decision that the priority must be on maintaining the family’s quality of life.